quarkusio/quarkusio.github.io/usage.md

 ## How can I enable and disable ?

 Build time analytics is not active by default.
-If you have opted in and would like to disable build time analytics, you can do so in two ways:
+If you have opted in and would like to disable build time analytics or would like to later enable collection, you can do so in two ways:

 ### Set Globally